Qiyam: Shafi'i

 Shafi'is put their hands above the navel and under the chest.

 Hanbali

-Hanbalis can put their hands either below the navel like Hanafis, or above the navel like Shafis.
+Hanbalis can put their hands either below the navel like Hanafis, or above the navel like Shafi’is.

 Salafi view

-Majority of Salafis place the right hand over the left hand over the chest, but Salafis are not restricted to one particular way, so different Salafis can follow the way of Hanbalis, Hanafis, Shafi'is, and Malikis.
+Salafis usually place the right hand over the left hand over the chest, although they are not restricted to one particular way, so different Salafis can follow the way of Hanafis, Hanbalis, Shafi'is, and Malikis.

 Shia view

 Twelver Shia

 Twelvers put their hands on the thighs or on their side.

 Zaydi Shia

 Zaydis place their hands on the thighs or at their sides.

 Ibadi view

 Just like Shia Muslims and Maliki Sunnis, Ibadis put their hands on the thighs or on their side.

-Straightening Prayer Rows
+Straightening prayer rows

 A number of ahadith exist regarding the need to straighten the rows when standing during the prayer.
 For example, the companion Anas relates that Muhammad said: "Stand close together in your rows, keep them near each other and stand neck to neck.
 By Him in whose hand is my life, I see the devil entering between the gaps as do the small lambs."

 Similarly, Abu Umamah relates Muhammad saying: "Straighten your rows, stand shoulder to shoulder, be soft upon your brother and fill the gaps, for the devil enters through the gaps like the small lambs."

 Al-Shawkani explains the above which orders to "stand shoulder to shoulder" to mean: "Aligning the body parts with one another so that the shoulders of each person praying are arranged and in line with the shoulders of others.
 In this way, shoulders and necks will be aligned."